mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

-their capabilities are far higher and greater than they are and generally far greater and higher than anyone else’s.
+their capabilities are far higher and greater than they are and generally far greater and higher than anyone else's.
 Delusions of power, attractiveness or prowess in a particular skill and so on, lead them to make wild boasts,